 The competition for true information is extremely intense, while denial is strenuous as well.
 We now live in a world where governments keeps everyone under surveillance.

-The belief that “big brother” is tracking our every move, was once a conspiracy theory.
+The belief that “big brother” is tracking our every move, was once a conspiracy theory, one which is now proving true.

-What’s now theorized is that 9/11 was an inside job, man never landed on the moon.
-The belief that aliens may exist.
-Corona is and always will be a beer.
+What’s now theorized is 9/11 was an inside job, man never landed on the moon.
+The belief that aliens may exist, and the earth is flat.

 What was once shrouded in secrecy, now appears logical.
-That the unknown powers to be, may be controlling the world.
+The unknown powers to be, are controlling the world.

 Mainstream Media